District Leadership Program (DLP) - Paid Internship Opportunity

 - Guest lecturers focusing on topics such as Customer Service, Priorities for the District of Columbia, and Leadership Development

-- Undergraduate (junior or senior year) and graduate students currently enrolled, who are in good academic standing.
+- Undergraduate (Junior or Senior year) and graduate students currently enrolled, who are in good academic standing with a minimum GPA of 2.5 at an accredited U.S. college or university.
+This must be supported by a transcript.

 - Preference will be given to applicants who are residents of the District of Columbia.